stephendawsondev/Cork-Car-Cut/README.md

 ### Site sections
 <details><summary>Sticky header (Click to expand)</summary>
     <br>
     The sticky header contains three menu items.
-One item is a dropdown item.
-It uses a small bit of JavaScript, which was a requirement to make it accessible.
-The user can use the `Escape` key to dismiss the dropdown menu.
+One item is a dropdown item made with CSS.
 The sticky header also stays on the page as the user scrolls, so it is always there when they need it.
     <br>
     <img src="assets/images/readme-images/features/sticky-header.png">
 </details>